-- All the students in the minor DBIWE participate in the mandatory Project and the module European regions, clusters, culture and people (in total 15 credits). - Next to the mandatory courses, all the students have to choose three elective courses (in total 15 credits).
+- All the students in the minor DBIWE participate in the mandatory Project Internationalisation Strategy and the Seminar European regions, clusters, culture and people (in total 15 credits). - Next to the mandatory courses, all the students have to choose three elective courses (in total 15 credits).